jaimesimns/sonification-mre-notes/posts/March/mar17.md

 # March 17

 Since yesterday did not pan out for me, I'm going to try a different approach.
 One of Dr. Graham's [blog posts](https://electricarchaeology.ca/2021/03/01/the-dig-we-know-where-the-bodies-are-buried/) involved the sonification of "The Sutton Hoo ship burial," by R. L. S. Bruce-Mitford.
-He used Sonic Pi to remix it, using this code:
+He used [Sonic Pi](https://sonic-pi.net/) to make it, using this code:

 ```with_fx :reverb do
    in_thread do